MasoniteFramework/orm/README.md

 # Phase 1

+**Project Deadline: November 1 2020**.
+This should give enough time to incorporate the new ORM into Masonite's major release at the time.

 Phase 1 will involve getting the foundation setup for this project.
 Making sure we can include all the basic use cases and relationships as well as a 100% full documentation.
 By the end of Phase 1, this ORM should be able to handle the 90% of use cases of a project.
 Phase 2 will complete the more uncommon or edge cases.

 ## Short Term Tasks